djndl1/CSNotes/database/oracle.md

 # OracleDB administration

+## Components

+- _database_: a collection of physical files, including user data, metadata (e.g. data dictionary), control structures (control files and online redo log files to ensure integrity, availability and recoverability of user data)

+- _XML DB_: a high-performance, native XML storage and retrieval engine delivered a part of all versions of Oracle Database.

 ## Architecture

 _database instance_: the combination of memory and processes that are a part of running installation.